Greg Robinson (offensive tackle): Legal troubles

 On February 18, 2020, Robinson was jailed in El Paso County, Texas for possession of 156.9 pounds of marijuana.
 Robinson – who was also with 26-year-old ex-NFL player Quan Bray – was stopped around 7:15 PM on Monday evening after a Border Patrol drug-sniffing dog alerted to the rear cargo door of their 2020 Chevrolet Tahoe.
 According to the docs, Robinson and Bray were not reentering the country from Mexico – rather they were trying to get from Los Angeles to Louisiana and hit the checkpoint on the way.
 There was a third person in the SUV, an Uber driver who was not charged.
 During the stop, Robinson and Bray allegedly tried to get that person to take the fall for the weed.
 Robinson and Bray faced up to 20 years in prison, if convicted.
 He was ultimately sentenced to 5 years probation.
 On February 9, 2022, Robinson was arrested again with possession of $120,000 worth of illegal drugs in Louisiana.
+On March 20, 2026, Robinson was federally charged in connection with a contraband smuggling ring operating within the federal tier of the Lafourche Parish Correctional Complex, where he was incarcerated.